Francis Paddock: Public office

-From 1842 to 1844, he was the supervisor of the town of Salem.
+From 1842 to 1844, he was a supervisor of the town of Salem.
 He also served his town as the Commissioner of Schools and Justice of the Peace.
 He was elected on the Republican ticket to represent Kenosha County in the Wisconsin State Senate for the 1855 session.
-He ran for the Assembly in 1873, but lost to Reform Party candidate Robert S. Houston.
+He ran for the state Assembly in 1873, but lost to Reform Party candidate Robert S. Houston.

 Death

 Paddock died on March 29, 1889, in his home in Salem and was laid to rest in Salem Cemetery.

 In 1960, the hamlet known as Paddock Lake in the Town of Salem was approved to separate from Salem and The Village of Paddock Lake was created.